animatedmax/spring-data-geode/src/main/markdown/reference/data.md

-Effectively, Spring Data for GemFire's `@EnableGemFireAsLastResource` annotation imports configuration containing 2 Aspect bean definitions that handles the GemFire `o.a.g.ra.GFConnectionFactory.getConnection()` and `o.a.g.ra.GFConnection.close()` operations at the appropriate points during the transactional operation.
+Effectively, Spring Data for GemFire's `@EnableGemFireAsLastResource` annotation imports configuration containing two Aspect bean definitions that handles the GemFire `o.a.g.ra.GFConnectionFactory.getConnection()` and `o.a.g.ra.GFConnection.close()` operations at the appropriate points during the transactional operation.